andmatand/midi-to-pico8/README.md

 * Each "voice" should be on a different track
-  * This also means that MIDI file format Type 0 (the format that puts all voices on only 1 track) is not currently supported
+  * This also means that MIDI file format Type 0 (the format that puts all voices on only 1 track) is not currently supported.
 * Multiple notes should never be playing at the same time on the same track
 * The tempo should not change during the song
-* The song must have a maximum of 4 tracks
+* The song should have a maximum of 4 tracks playing at once
-  * Any tracks past the first 4 will be excluded from the import
+  * This program maps MIDI tracks to PICO-8 channels, so only 4 can exist at the same time.
+The program does dynamically (every SFX boundary) switch which 4 MIDI tracks are playing, however, to try to accomodate more tracks: if a MIDI track is *silent* during one (SFX-aligned) 32-note section, that track will be skipped in favor of the next higher-numbered track(s) that *are* currently playing notes.
 * The rhythms should be regular/quantized
-  * This program will attempt to do a very basic level of quantization, but if the MIDI file has rhythms that are not very regular to begin with, the result will not be good and tracks will get out of sync
+  * This program will attempt to do a very basic level of quantization, but if the MIDI file has rhythms that are not very regular to begin with, the result will not be good and tracks may get out of sync.
 * It should be short enough (and/or use a low enough rhythm resolution) to fit within the 64 SFX banks of the PICO-8
-  * The program will try to fit as much of the song in as it can, but it can't perform miracles
+  * The program will try to fit as much of the song in as it can, including re-using repeated SFXes, but it can't perform miracles.
 * It should not use any drums (channel 10)
+  * Right now, any MIDI notes on channel 10 will be discarded.

 TLDR:
 If you use a MIDI with the right characteristics, this program can and does